s-victor/rF2ImpulseTachGenerator/README.md

 ![preview](https://github.com/user-attachments/assets/655e42f3-3f0d-4712-889c-42c19054529c)

 ## Usage

 ### Generate gauge code
 1. Select a gauge type from `Gauge Type` drop-down list.
-1. Click `Generate` to generate step code.
+2. Click `Generate` to generate step code.
+Newly generated code will be output to `CockpitInfo` & `Upgrades` tabs.
-2. Click `Stop` any time to stop a generating process.
+3. Click `Stop` any time to stop a generating process.
-3. Click `Save As` to save code to a text file for later use.
+4. Click `Save As` to save code to a text file for later use.

 ### Apply code to CockpitInfo.ini
 1. Select `CockpitInfo` tab.